WiredSharp/DotNet.Cli.Tools/Readme.md

 # TODO
-- add dotnet cli command to initialize a new project
+[ ] add dotnet cli command to initialize a new project
-- initialize git repository on creation
-- register powershell module